gradle/gradle/design-docs/testing-toolkit.md

 ### Implementation

-* Execute all existing integration tests in Gradle core with a restricted set of Gradle versions:
+* Execute all existing TestKit integration tests in Gradle core with a restricted set of Gradle versions:
     * version-under-test
     * the most recent released version
     * the oldest version for which the feature is supported